HEIGHT: 5'11 WEIGHT: 180 lbs

 In 2011, Truex contended for a spot in the Chase for the Sprint Cup, ending the season on a strong note with four top-10 finishes in the last five races.
-His third-place finish in the season finale at Homestead-Miami Speedway helped secure the NAPA team to 18th place in the championship points standings.
+His third-place finish in the season finale at Homestead-Miami Speedway helped secure the NAPA team to 18th place in the standings.
 The Michael Waltrip Racing driver’s year-end stats included a pole at the AAA 400 at Dover International Speedway on Oct.
 2 along with three top-five, 12 top-10 and 24 top-20 finishes.

 In 2012, Truex earned one of Michael Waltrip Racing’s two Chase for the Sprint Cup berths – a first in the history of the organization.
 The driver’s pole at Texas Motor Speedway as well as seven top-five and 19 top-10 finishes capped off his best season in the Cup Series and an 11th-place in the championship standings.